DennisOrszulak/DSA-Notes/README.md

 # DSA Notes
-My notes from Ray Wenderlich's Data Structures and Algorithms book using Swift.
+My notes from Ray Wenderlich's Data Structures and Algorithms book.

 ## Table of Contents